walquis/bathroom-reno/thebook/src/demolition.md

 ![](images/IMG_3910.jpg)

+<p>&nbsp;</p>

 Taking out the window, 'way later on.
-Note the new window leaning against the wall, inside.
+The new window is leaning against the wall, inside.

+One of the trickiest bits was figuring out, without destroying the siding, how the old window was installed.
+It turned out OK, once I discovered the old window used flanges.

 ![](images/IMG_4415.jpg)

 ![](images/IMG_4416.jpg)

+The oscillating saw was very handy here and elsewhere.